kennysmithed/oels2020/oels_practical_wk6.md

                                 prompt:'&nbsp;', //dummy text
                                 trial_duration:1000}
 ```
+Note that just including `prompt: " "` doesn't work, the code correctly identifies the fact that the prompt is empty, we have to include some content there.

 The more important problem with this simple approach, like I said in connection with the self-paced reading experiment, is that building this flat timeline is going to be very laborious and redundant for an experiment involving more than a few observation trials, and quite error prone (even writing this little example I forgot to change the `prompt` for the second trial from buv to cal, which might end up being an important mistake in a frequency-learnng experiment), and there is no easy way to randomise the trial list without hopelessly scrambling everything.